 When you're overwintering your boat at home, your options for transportation can be a little more difficult to arrange if you don't own a truck and a trailer.
 Some companies will transport your boat to storage for you, and some marinas will offer this as a standalone service.
 If that isn't an option for you, call your local rental companies to see if they have trailers for rent.
 You may even try contacting a local canvas company to see if they have any trailers for rent or offer any transportation services as part of a package deal when you purchase other services.

 Now that you have answers to the basic questions about winter storage, it’s time to figure out how to protect your boat while it’s in storage.
 Under no circumstances should you use a summer storage or travel cover for outdoor winter storage.
 They are not made to handle heavy snow and ice loads and will be damaged.
 However, it is a first-rate solution for protection from dust and bird debris while your boat is stored indoors.
 If your boat is stored outdoors over the winter, you will need to invest in a heavy-duty winter storage cover or have your boat shrink-wrapped every year.
-Boat covers are good options, but a winter storage cover has the advantage of being reusable, making it an excellent choice for the environment and your wallet.

 Order Custom Winter Boat Covers